rust-lang/rfcs/text/0000-boxed-macro.md

 however, in certain cases, it may not inline properly, which can cause the value to be instantiated on the stack before being copied to the heap.
 This can blow up the stack.

-However, box syntax has attracted criticism in its use of "placement new" syntax.
+However, box syntax has attracted criticism in its use of magic syntax.
 It adds an unneeded level of complexity to the language for something as specific as instantiating a `Box`.
 The purpose of this macro is to "hide" this complexity from stable compiler users by integrating it into a macro, which is already a standard part of the Rust language.